-Putting keywords in the content is crucial for SEO.
+Putting keywords in the content is crucial for Search Engines Optimization.
 That’s what we’ve known for a long time.
 But what should you do to make Google pay attention to these keywords and know that they are the most important for your business?
 They should be optimized correctly.
 To do this, you should put keywords in <strong> and <em> tags – thanks to this Google will know that these are the keywords we want to focus on in particular.

 However, remember that there is a difference between <strong> and <b> as well as <em> and <i> tags.
 Tags <b> and <i> do not have an impact on SEO – they only show users which elements of the content are most important, however, Google ignores them.

 There are two main types of links: backlinks and internal links.
 This time I will skip backlinks, as they are part of off-site SEO.

 What are the internal links?
 These are links usually placed in the text that lead to other pages on your website.
 For example, you have a description of one category – it is worth including a link to another category in the text.
 However, remember that internal links always should look natural, like here:

 As this example shows, internal links should always lead to a related page and be helpful for users.
 The link that doesn’t interest users and no one clicks on it simply makes no sense.

 7. External Links

 External links in your articles show users that what you write is based on factual knowledge and that you support your words with data taken from other websites.
 In short, you show that your content is trustworthy.